Rebecca Blake: Romania

 Blake was always eligible to play cricket for Romania, but for a long time that country had no women's team.
 Eventually, she was informed through Facebook that Cricket Romania was setting up such a team and wanted to discuss the team's plans with her.
 About a year later, she was playing cricket in Romania.

-On 9 September 2022, Blake made her Women's Twenty20 International (WT20I) debut, as captain of the Romanian team against Greece, in the first match of the three team Women's Balkan Cup 2022 tournament at the Moara Vlasiei Cricket Ground, Ilfov County, Romania.
+On 9 September 2022, Blake made her Twenty20 International (T20I) debut, as captain of the Romanian team against Greece, in the first match of the three team Women's Balkan Cup 2022 tournament at the Moara Vlasiei Cricket Ground, Ilfov County, Romania.
 Although she was top scorer for the match with 38 runs in 40 balls, Greece emerged as the victor, by eight wickets.

-The following day, in a WT20I against Serbia, Blake became the first player to score a WT20I century for Romania when she made 110* in 61 balls, with 17 fours, to lead the team to its first ever victory, by 145 runs.
+The following day, in a T20I against Serbia, Blake became the first woman to score a T20I century for Romania when she made 110* in 61 balls, with 17 fours, to lead the team to its first ever victory, by 145 runs.
 She was also named as player of the match.
 Romania was involved in two matches on the next day, 11 September 2022.
 In the first match, a playoff against Serbia for third place in the tournament, the team won by seven wickets, with Blake taking 2/7 and scoring 20*.
 In the second match, the tournament final, Blake made 49 in 34 balls, in Romania's defeat by Greece by 10 wickets.

-As of the end of the tournament, Blake had played four WT20Is, and had a batting average of 108.50 at a strike rate of 148.63.
+As of the end of the tournament, Blake had played four T20Is, and had a batting average of 108.50 at a strike rate of 148.63.
 During an interview for a podcast in October 2022, she said that she was hoping to play more matches for Romania.

+Between the 4th and the 6th of August 2023 she captained the Romanian team in the Women's Continental Cup held in Romania involving teams from the Isle of Man, Malta and Greece.

+Blake became the fastest cricketer to score 1,000 runs in women's T20Is in the terms of innings (17), when she scored unbeaten 67 runs against Norway on 11 October 2025 in the 2025 Women's Continental Cup.